VTCourses/CS4604_Project/Project1.md

 Git has become the de-facto standard for source version control in the IT industry.
 Your group will use a git repository to house your project.
 Submissions for grading will consist of a URL for a git repository and commit hash.

 * Warm up
-As a warm-up for this section, browse to https://git-scm.com/book/en/v2 and read the following:
+As a warm-up for this section, browse through https://git-scm.com/book/en/v2 and read the following sections:
     * 1: Getting Started
     * 2: Git Basics
     * 5.1 Distributed Git - Distributed Workflows (your project will use the Centralized Workflow)